Glossary

 The creature grabbing you can use a maneuver to move you into an unoccupied space adjacent to them.

 The creature grabbing you can end the grab at any time (no action required).
-You can also attempt to escape being grabbed (see Escape Grab in Combat).
+You can also attempt to escape being grabbed using the Escape Grab maneuver (see Maneuvers in Combat).
 If you teleport or if the creature grabbing you is force moved to a space that isn’t adjacent to you, you are no longer grabbed.

 Natural 19 or 20 (Critical Hits)